jesperdj/sandbox-webpack/README.md

 ## Support for HTML

-Install the HTML Webpack plugin and HTML loader as development dependencies:
+Install the HTML webpack plugin and HTML loader as development dependencies:

 ```bash
 npm i -D html-webpack-plugin html-loader
 ```

-Add a rule to the module in the Webpack configuration file and also configure the plugin:
+Add a rule to the module in the webpack configuration file and also configure the plugin:

 ```javascript
 const HtmlWebpackPlugin = require("html-webpack-plugin");